Peter Paul Fuchs: Early life

-Peter Paul Fuchs was born on October 30, 1916 in Vienna, Austria, son of Dr. Adolf Fuchs, a well known heart specialist, and Marianne Ruzicka, a piano teacher.
+Fuchs was born on October 30, 1916, in Vienna, Austria-Hungary, son of Dr. Adolf Fuchs, a well known heart specialist, and Marianne Ruzicka, a piano teacher.
 His grandfather was Alois Ruzicka, a prominent Viennese lawyer, originally from the same hometown as Gustav Mahler, and who had encouraged Mahler's father to further young Gustav's musical studies.
 After his academic studies in the "gymnasium", he graduated in 1935 from the Vienna Academy of Music where his mentors were Felix Weingartner and Joseph Krips in conducting, and Karl Weigl in composition.
 In 1936 Fuchs was engaged as conductor and repetiteur for the German Theater in Brno, Czechoslovakia.
 The volatile politics of the period and the imminent Nazi invasion meant he was forced to leave Brno.
 Without a valid passport or job he spent two years living in exile in Switzerland and Italy until he received a US visa.